G7 to hold off revising Russian oil price cap this week - EU officials | Headlines

 G7 to hold off revising Russian oil price cap this week - EU officials

-Group of Seven Nations are not likely to revise a price cap on Russian oil this week, two European Union officials told Reuters on Monday.
+Group of Seven Nations are not likely to revise a price cap on Russian oil this week, two European Union officials and one official from a coalition member told Reuters on Monday.

 Brent crude oil was trading at around $73 per barrel on Monday.
 The G7 stance shared with EU countries was first reported by Bloomberg News on Monday.
 The G7 measure bans companies from providing transportation, insurance and financing services for Russian crude oil and oil products if they are sold at a price above the cap.